aliyun/terraform-provider-alicloud/website/docs/r/service_mesh_service_mesh.html.markdown

 ### `mesh_config-access_log`

-The access_log supports the following:
+The mesh_config-access_log supports the following:
-* `enabled` - (Optional, Computed) Whether to enable access log.
+* `enabled` - (Optional) Whether to enable access log.
+* `gateway_enabled` - (Optional, Available since v1.223.1) Whether collect AccessLog of ASM Gateway to Alibaba Cloud SLS.
+* `gateway_lifecycle` - (Optional, Computed, Available since v1.223.1) Lifecycle of AccessLog of ASM Gateways which have been collected to Alibaba Cloud SLS.
-* `project` - (Optional, Computed) Access the SLS Project of log collection.
+* `project` - (Optional) Access the SLS Project of log collection.
+* `sidecar_enabled` - (Optional, Available since v1.223.1) Whether collect AccessLog of ASM Gateway to Alibaba Cloud SLS.
+* `sidecar_lifecycle` - (Optional, Computed, Available since v1.223.1) Lifecycle of AccessLog of ASM Sidecars which have been collected to Alibaba Cloud SLS.

 ### `mesh_config-audit`

-The audit supports the following:
+The mesh_config-audit supports the following:
 * `enabled` - (Optional, ForceNew, Computed) Enable Audit.
 * `project` - (Optional, ForceNew, Computed) Audit Log Items.

 ### `mesh_config-control_plane_log`

-The control_plane_log supports the following:
+The mesh_config-control_plane_log supports the following:
-* `enabled` - (Optional, ForceNew, Computed) Whether to enable control plane log collection.
+* `enabled` - (Required) Whether to enable control plane log collection.
 Value:
   -'true': enables control plane log collection.
   -'false': does not enable control plane log collection.
+* `log_ttl_in_day` - (Optional, Computed, Available since v1.223.1) Lifecycle of logs has been collected to Alibaba Cloud SLS.
-* `project` - (Optional, ForceNew, Computed) The name of the SLS Project to which the control plane logs are collected.
+* `project` - (Optional) The name of the SLS Project to which the control plane logs are collected.

 ### `mesh_config-kiali`

-The kiali supports the following:
+The mesh_config-kiali supports the following:
 * `enabled` - (Optional) Whether to enable kiali, you must first open the collection Prometheus, when the configuration update is false, the system automatically set this value to false).

 ### `mesh_config-opa`

-The opa supports the following:
+The mesh_config-opa supports the following:
 * `enabled` - (Optional) Whether integration-open policy agent (OPA) plug-in.
 * `limit_cpu` - (Optional) OPA proxy container of CPU resource limits.
 * `limit_memory` - (Optional) OPA proxy container of the memory resource limit.